fjadidi2001/DataScienceJourney/unversity-learning/seminar/insurance/readme.md

 ### General Notes:

 - Metric trends show that while accuracy and recall generally improve from Level 1 to Level 2, precision remains low across all levels, indicating challenges in effectively classifying positive instances.

+# v7
+- Preprocess models
+- Split the dataset into training and testing (20%)
+- Logistic regression and XGBoost perform well, while TabNet has poor accuracy.